IQ Microphysiological Systems Affiliate

 Before joining GSK he worked at Janssen in biotherapeutic drug discovery in target discovery, drug validation and mechanism of action studies applying complex cell-based assays across multiple therapeutic areas.
 Jason received his PhD from Adelaide University.
 Post-doctoral training was performed at University of California, Davis and Coriell Institute for Medical Research.

-Rhiannon is a Senior Scientist in Translational Safety Sciences at Theravance Biopharma where she serves as a project toxicologist for discovery and development stage programs.
-In this role she is responsible for the proactive design and execution of nonclinical safety programs to support successful candidate nomination and providing development and regulatory support as needed.
-Collaborating with representatives from safety assessment, DMPK, and pharmacology, Rhiannon implemented and served as lead for an internal working group aimed at expanding knowledge and integrating the use of complex in vitro models, such as microphysiological systems, in the drug development process at Theravance Biopharma.
+Rhiannon is a Scientific Associate Director in Discovery Toxicology at Bristol Myers Squibb San Diego where she oversees an in vitro toxicology laboratory and serves as a project toxicologist for discovery phase programs.
+Her laboratory interests include the use of complex in vitro models and microphysiological systems in the identification and characterization of tox liabilities to support discovery programs.
+In her role as a project toxicologist, she is responsible for the proactive design and execution of nonclinical toxicology studies to support successful candidate nomination.
+Previously, Rhiannon worked as a Senior Scientist in Translational Safety Sciences and project toxicologist for discovery and development phase programs at Theravance Biopharma.
+Collaborating with representatives from safety assessment, DMPK, and pharmacology, she implemented and served as lead for an internal working group aimed at expanding knowledge and integrating the use of complex in vitro models in the drug development process at Theravance Biopharma.